TRAVEL GUIDE: LAGO DI CAREZZA

 FINAL THOUGHTS ON VISITING LAKE CAREZZA

-Though I have seen several stunning and drop-dead gorgeous lakes in Italy during that road trip, this lake was probably my favorite.
+Though I have seen several stunning and drop-dead gorgeous lakes in Italy during that road trip, Lake Carezza was probably my favorite.
 It is one of my travel highlights in Italy, even though many other people visited the lake, and it is surely not a hidden gem anymore.

 But, in the end, it is understandable that people want to visit this place.
-The beauty speaks for itself, though I have read some opinions from those disappointed by the little water it carries.
+Though I have read some opinions from those disappointed by the little water it carries, the beauty speaks for itself.
 Surely, I was lucky enough to see the lake when it was at its deepest, but I am sure it is a beauty at any time of year.

 Here are more beautiful lakes in the Dolomites.